AAS COMMITTEE/TASK FORCE/POSITION OBJECTIVES

 - Update the pertinent content on the AAS Website for the Leadership Committee.

-- *NEW* Should we offer an AAS Early Leadership Award?
-What would be the criteria?
-What would be the application process?
-How can we help to develop the EC and other AAS members into leaders?
+- How can we help to develop the EC and other AAS members into leaders?

 - Evaluate, establish eligibility, and accept all qualified applicants for active, senior or candidate membership.